 Here are a few of the ways we optimize your technical SEO:

 Connecting with potential clients is about warmth and competence — you don’t have to be afraid to show you know your stuff!
 However, what you post is also important on a technical SEO level.
-While you may already have great content on your website that can be optimized to drive traffic and increase leads for new clients, you likely need more.
+While you may already have great content on your website that can be optimized to drive website traffic and increase leads for new clients, you likely need more.

-Before finalizing a content creation strategy, you — and perhaps your SEO provider — should conduct a content audit to assess your existing assets to determine how you might reorganize, repurpose, improve, add to or even prune your existing content.
+Before finalizing a content creation strategy, you — and perhaps your lawyer SEO provider — should conduct a content audit to assess your existing assets to determine how you might reorganize, repurpose, improve, add to or even prune your existing content.

 As long-form content increasingly becomes a source of SEO success (notice how long this page is?), it’s important to think about the role you want an ongoing blog to play in SEO for your law firm.

 Blogs get fresh content and keywords into Google, but they also help your firm develop its voice, keep a conversation your community, and even avoid fruitless leads by giving potential clients an opportunity to see whether or not your law firm is a good fit for them.

 When your core content is engaging and informative, it gives people a reason to keep coming back — not to mention, it gives Google plenty to grab onto to keep your law firm fresh and on top in SERPs.

 Unfortunately, many busy attorneys often put blog writing on the back burner.
 A comprehensive SEO strategy should include creating and optimizing content for your site that is both richly informative to the user and search engine.

 A content plan or strategy will allow you to tell your stories but do so with purpose and in an organized manner.
 Law firms, especially those that seek to optimize their SEO, find themselves needing to highlight their specific areas of practice, which can be relatively narrow.